15 Childhood mortality

 15-13 What is the under-5 mortality rate in South Africa?

 This is not accurately known because the collection of mortality data is not good in all regions as many childhood deaths are not reported.
-However, the under-5 mortality rate in South Africa is estimated to be about 70/1000.
-In other words, for every 1000 infants that are born alive in South Africa, 70 will die before their fifth birthday.
+However, the under-5 mortality rate in South Africa in 2018 was estimated to be about 40/1000.
+In other words, for every 1000 infants that are born alive in South Africa, 42 will die before their fifth birthday.
 The under-5 mortality rate in South Africa is more like that of an under resourced than a wealthy country.
+There has been a steady drop in South African under-5 mortality rates from about 77/1000 in 2002.

-The under-5 mortality rate varies between urban (town and city) and rural (country) areas and between different regions of the country.
-Wealthy communities in urban areas have an under-5 mortality rate similar to well resourced countries while poor, rural areas have a rate similar to under resourced countries.
+The under-5 mortality rate varies between urban and rural areas and between different regions of the country.
+Wealthy communities in urban areas have an under-5 mortality rate similar to well-resourced countries while poor, rural areas have a rate similar to under-resourced countries.

 15-14 What is the infant mortality rate in South Africa?

-The infant mortality rate in South Africa is estimated to be about 55 per 1000.
-Therefore, out of every 1000 infants born alive in South Africa, 55 will die before reaching the age of 12 months.
-This can be compared to an infant mortality rate of less than 10/1000 in developed countries and 20/1000 or more in developing (under resourced) countries.
-South Africa therefore has an infant mortality rate similar to that seen in most under resourced countries.
+The infant mortality rate in South Africa in 2018 was estimated to be about 30 per 1000.
+Therefore, out of every 1000 infants born alive in South Africa, 30 will die before reaching the age of 12 months.
+This can be compared to an infant mortality rate of less than 10/1000 in developed countries and 20/1000 or more in developing (under-resourced) countries.
+South Africa therefore has an infant mortality rate similar to that seen in most under-resourced countries.
+These has been a steady fall in South African infant mortality rates from about 47/1000 in 2002.

-South Africa has an infant mortality rate typical of a developing country.
+South Africa has an infant mortality rate typical of 30 per 1000 which is typical of a developing country.

 - The neonatal mortality rate in South Africa is estimated to be about 20 per 1000.
 Therefore, about a third of all under-5 deaths occur in the first month of life, especially the first week of life when most neonatal deaths occur.